midchildan/fzftools/README.md

 Usage: fzf-sel selector
 ```

 Filters list of items associated with `selector` using FZF.
-The list of
+Examples of
 available selectors are:

 - dir